Always From Scratch

 *Please see the recipe card below for more information on ingredients.

+Step 1: Place the cast iron right on my grill and preheat it with the grill to 400-500℉.
 Prep the sausage by adding a little olive oil to coat them, so that they don't stick to the grill and pop.
-Once your grill reaches 400℉, place the sausage on the grill.
-After 5 minutes, flip the sausage over for another 5 minutes.
+Place the sausage on the grill.
+Turn the sausage every 3-4 minutes until they reach 160℉.
+Remove the sausage from the grill and rest it on the cutting board for 10 minutes.

-sausage and peppers
+Grilled sausage and peppers in a cast iron pan.

 Pro-Tips

-What to serve with Sausage and Peppers?
+What to Serve with Sausage and Peppers?

 How do Italians eat sausage and peppers?